 5. Include Original Data and Expert Opinions

-6. Structure for Semantic Extraction
+6. Structure Your Content for Semantic Extraction

 7. Connect to External Knowledge Bases